investlab/RAT-Python/README.md

 # basicRAT

-This is a Python RAT (Remote Access Trojan).
-I created this to maintain a clean design Python RAT with standard features.
+This is a Python RAT (Remote Access Trojan). basicRAT was created to maintain a clean design full-featured Python RAT.
 Currently a work in progress and still being hacked on.

 **Disclaimer: This RAT is for research purposes only, and should only be used on authorized systems.
 Accessing a computer system or network without authorization or explicit permission is illegal.**

 ## Features
 * Cross-platform
-* AES CBC Encrypted C2
+* AES CBC encrypted C2 with D-H exchange
-* Reverse Shell
+* Reverse shell
 * File upload/download

 ## Todo